Olympic Games

-North Korea first competed at the summer Olympic Games in 1972 (they sent athletes to the 1964 Winter Olympics), and has been at all Games since then except when they joined the boycott in 1984 and also boycotted the 1988 Olympics in Seoul, South Korea.
-Some athletes from Korea competed as part of the Japanese teams during their occpation between 1910-1945.
+Under their own flag, North Korea first competed at the summer Olympic Games in 1972 (they sent athletes to the 1964 Winter Olympics), though some athletes from Korea competed as part of the Japanese teams during their occupation between 1910-1945.

 Trivia